DepartmentsAI/Viewzenix1/communication/inbox/INT/Msg-PM-To-INT-Seq001.md

 <message>
 <sender>PM</sender>
 <recipient>INT</recipient>
-<type>PR_REVIEW_UPDATE</type>
-<subject>Feedback on PR #46 - Risk Management Integration</subject>
-<related_pr>#46</related_pr>
-<reference>#13, #15</reference>
+<type>QUERY</type>

-I've reviewed PR #46 (Risk Management Integration with Paper Trading Adapter) and I'm impressed with the implementation.
-The integration looks well-designed, and the documentation is comprehensive.
+<subject>Failing Tests in PR #46 - Risk Management Integration with Paper Trading</subject>

-However, I noticed that the backend-tests CI check is failing.
-Before we can approve and merge this PR, please resolve these test failures.

-Once the tests are passing, please let me know, and we'll proceed with merging this important feature, which will be beneficial for our upcoming final testing phase.

-Best regards,
-PM
+<reference>PR #46, Issues #13, #15</reference>

+Dear Integration Team,

+I noticed that PR #46 (Risk Management Integration with Paper Trading) has failing tests that need to be addressed before we can merge it.
+As outlined in our Final Release Preparations communication, we are in the code freeze phase and moving into final testing.

+Given that this is a critical component for our May 10 release, could you please:

+1. Provide an update on the status of the failing tests
+2. Share an estimated timeline for when these will be fixed
+3. Let us know if you need any assistance from the BE team to resolve the issues

+As a reminder, the Risk Management functionality is still included in our release scope, even though we've decided to deprioritize the FE implementation portion (see DEC-2025-05-08-01).

+We're aiming to have all PRs merged by end of day today to begin our comprehensive testing phase.
+Your prompt attention to this matter would be greatly appreciated.

+Thank you,
+Project Manager
 </message>